hash-bang/XThrow/README.md

 Its primary use is to be bound to your window managers shortcut keys and used to move the active window instead of using a mouse.

+This script was written originally as a drop-in alternative to the Compiz Put plugin which performs much the same functions.

 Command line reference
 ======================